-To protect our fabulous trails from being loved to death, the Eugene Curnow / Minnesota Voyageur race committee has implemented a race cap of 350 runners for each race.
+To protect our fabulous trails from being loved to death – and to account for 2021 COVID limits, the Eugene Curnow / Minnesota Voyageur race committee has implemented a race cap of 250 runners for each race.

 In the event that a race reaches the cap, we will have a wait list – viewable on UltraSignup.
 We will continue pulling from the wait list through the usual pre-race cut-off on the Wednesday prior to the race.
 Please let us know promptly if you have registered, but are certain you will be unable to start.